 Flooding in Buckingham

-Around once every ten years Buckingham might have a serious flooding event, this is when flooding impacts not just on parks and low lying roads, but on people’s homes.
+Around once every ten years Buckingham might have a serious flooding event, this is when flooding impacts not just on the parks and low lying roads, but on people’s homes.

 It is really important that residents know if their home or business is at risk of flooding and prepare in advance.
+You have a responsibility to prepare for flooding, including protecting yourself and your home.

 - Use your postcode to check the river and surface water flooding risk for your property.